fi1ingcabinet/acsm_to_kindle/README.md

 -    1.2.
 -    2. (IF ENCRYPTED) Locate encryption key and create book
 -    2.1.
-If the book elements are encrypted get the key from rights.xml
--    2.2.
-Also get the second file upload for user key
+If the book elements are encrypted get the key from rights.xml -Y    2.2.
+Get the second file upload for user key
 -    2.3. parse user key
 -    2.4. decrypt book key with user key
 -    2.5.
 Create a new book template with all unencrypted files (excl config files)